Quivr/iOS-Week-View/README.md

 ## About

-[WIP] QVRWeekView is a framework which contains a WeekView which allows you to display a calendar.
+[WIP] QVRWeekView is a framework that contains a week/day view that will soon also allow you to display, add and remove events.

 ## Features